-Minor Spills

-- ► Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - ► Control personal contact with the substance, by using protective equipment. - Control personal contact with the substance, by using protective equip Contain and absorb spill with sand, earth, inert material or vermiculite. - ▶ Wipe up - ▶ Place in a suitable, labelled container for waste disposal.
+Minor Spills Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal.
+Minor Spills Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up. -- -------------- ---

-Maior Spills